gpwahl/calcqpi-examples/README.md

 * topo        nearest neighbour model of a topological insulator, again with non-local spin-orbit coupling
 * 1nn-sc      nearest neighbour model with a dx2 superconducting gap
 * 1nn-josephson as 1nn-sc, but with configuration files to simulate Josephson current as would be measured with a superconducting tip
-* sr2ruo4     QPI calculation for Sr2RuO4, as in fig. 12 of the paper (though with lower resolution and not including the experimental data).
+* sr2ruo4     QPI calculation for Sr2RuO4, as in fig. 12 of the preprint (though with lower resolution and not including the experimental data).
 In the sub-folder 'wannnierization' we provide an example for how to obtain the tight-binding model and wave function files from DFT calculations

 To run the simulations, calcQPI is required, and to generate the figures, an installation of python3 with numpy and matplotlib.
 The file config.mk contains the path to calcQPI and mkwavefunctions, which are required to run the simulations.
 All simulations can be run by just typing make